-As of March 31, 1999, Celestica had identified approximately 750 year 2000 projects that were considered mission critical - that is, projects where the failure to complete the year 2000 remediation on a timely basis would cause a substantial disruption in, or cessation of, a significant portion of Celestica's business.
+As of June 30, 1999, Celestica had identified approximately 730 year 2000 projects that were considered mission critical - that is, projects where the failure to complete the year 2000 remediation on a timely basis could cause a substantial disruption in, or cessation of, a significant portion of Celestica's business.
 Mission critical projects include remediation of all hardware and software for all information technology ("IT") applications and systems, all manufacturing processes and all production facility processes.
-As of March 31, 1999, Celestica had completed assessment on approximately 99% of mission critical projects, testing on approximately 85% and validation on approximately 79%.
+As of June 30, 1999, Celestica had completed assessment on 100% of mission critical projects, testing on approximately 99.9% and validation on approximately 99.4%.

-Non-mission critical projects include non-IT systems such as those which may be used in the operation of certain non-production machinery and equipment.
-As of March 31, 1999, Celestica had completed assessment on approximately 99% of such non-mission critical projects, testing on approximately 93% and validation on approximately 90%.
+Non-mission critical projects include non-IT systems such as those that may be used in the operation of certain non-production machinery and equipment.
+As of June 30, 1999, Celestica had completed assessment on 100% of such non-mission critical projects, testing on approximately 99% and validation on approximately 98%.

-Celestica expects to complete all year 2000 remediation for these projects by the end of June 1999.
+Celestica has completed all year 2000 remediation projects identified as of December 31, 1998.
+One mission critical project is not yet completed but is expected to be completed by September 1999.
 The failure to complete the remedial actions on a timely basis could have a material adverse effect on Celestica's business, results of operations and financial condition.